 The Extremely High Throughput subfield is set to 1 to indicate that the AP represented by this BSSID is an EHT AP and that the EHT Capabilities element (or EHT Operation element), if included as a subelement in the report, is identical in content to the EHT Capabilities element (EHT Operation element) included in the neighboring AP’s Beacon frame.
 Otherwise, the Extremely High Throughput subfield is set to 0.

+When the Extremely High Throughput subfield is set to 1, the Basic variant Multi-Link element, if included as a subelement in the report, is identical in content to all the fields that are present in the Basic variant Multi-Link element included in the neighboring AP’s Beacon frame (#5767).

+NOTE – A Basic variant Multi-Link subelement included in a Neighbor Report element does not carry the Link Info field as described in 35.3.2 (Advertisement of multi-link information in Multi-Link element) (#5767).

 TGbe editor: Please revise the text as shown below [CID 6226]

 The Basic variant Multi-Link subelement is the same as the Basic variant Multi-Link element defined in 9.4.2.295b.2 (Basic variant Multi-Link element).
-The Basic variant Multi-Link subelement is not present in a Neighbor Report element corresponding to a reported AP if the reported AP is not affiliated with an AP MLD.9.4.2.240 Non-Inheritance element
+The Basic variant Multi-Link subelement is present in a Neighbor Report element corresponding to a reported AP if the reported AP is affiliated with an AP MLD.
+Otherwise, the Basic variant Multi-Link subelement is not present (#6226).

+9.4.2.240 Non-Inheritance element

 TGbe editor: Please revise the text as shown below [CID 6565]

-The Non-Inheritance element when present in the Per-STA Profile subelement of a Basic variant Multi-link element identifies one or more elements that are not inherited by the STA corresponding to the per-STA profile.
-The identified elements are present in the Management frame of the STA that carried the Basic variant Multi-Link element.
+When present in the Per-STA Profile subelement of a Basic variant Multi-Link element, the Non-Inheritance element identifies one or more elements that are not inherited by the STA corresponding to the per-STA profile.
+The identified elements are present in the Management frame of the STA that carried the Basic variant Multi-Link element. (#6565)

 9.4.2.295c EHT Capabilities element